homerours/jumper.nvim/README.md

                 end
             end
         })
-    end,
+    end
 }
 ```

 ## Usage

-Use `Ctrl-Y` (from the above mapping) to fuzzy-find directories that you frequently visit.
+Use `Ctrl-Y` (from the above mappings) to fuzzy-find directories that you frequently visit.
 - On enter, it will `require('telescope.builtin').find_files` in the selected directory.
 - On `require('telescope.actions').file_edit`, it will `:edit` the selection.
-Use `Ctrl-U` (from the above mapping) to fuzzy-find files that you frequently edit.
+Use `Ctrl-U` (from the above mappings) to fuzzy-find files that you frequently edit.
-Use `<leader>fu` (from the above mapping) to Grep the files of jumper's database.
+Use `<leader>fu` (from the above mappings) to Grep the files of jumper's database.

 ## Credits
 - [z](https://github.com/rupa/z)